Bali Aga: Culture

 The Bali Aga live in isolated areas in the mountains.
-Their relative isolation compared to the lowland Balinese had preserved some of the original Austronesian element, apparent in the Bali Aga architecture.
-Tourists wishing to visit certain villages must be careful due to the geography of the area.
+Compared to the lowland Balinese, their relative isolation preserved some original Austronesian elements, apparent in Bali Aga architecture.
+Tourists wishing to visit certain villages must be careful due to the area's geography.
 While visiting, it is also important to be respectful and quietly observe the preserved way of life the Bali Aga have.

-In Tenganan, where tourism is more easily embraced and the people are said to be more friendly, a three-day festival called Udaba Sambah is held during the months of June or July.
+In Tenganan, where tourism is more easily embraced and the people are said to be more friendly, a three-day festival called Udaba Sambah is held during June or July.
 Tenganan prohibits divorce and polygamy, unlike other villages.